-Jennifer Swize is an experienced appellate advocate, with particular focus on patent appeals before the Federal Circuit.
-Jennifer has argued several Federal Circuit appeals and regularly leads briefing teams.
+Jennifer Swize is an experienced appellate advocate, with a particular focus on patent appeals before the Federal Circuit.
+Jennifer regularly leads, briefs, and argues appeals before the Federal Circuit.
 Her experience includes a wide variety of patent-specific issues and doctrines, as well as administrative law and other interdisciplinary areas.
-She has handled appeals arising from jury trials, Hatch-Waxman bench trials, summary judgment, and Patent Office proceedings, with a breadth of experience in claim construction, infringement, validity, and other liability issues, and for various industries, products, and patented technologies, including electronics, automotive, and pharmaceuticals.
+She has handled appeals arising from jury trials, Hatch-Waxman bench trials, summary judgment, and Patent Office proceedings including IPRs (inter partes reviews) and PGRs (post-grant reviews), with a breadth of experience in claim construction, infringement, validity, and other liability and remedy issues, and for various industries, products, and patented technologies, including electronics, automotive, and pharmaceuticals.
 Jennifer's practice also includes Supreme Court patent cases.

 Cutting Through the Redline: What Companies Need to Know About Proposed Amendments for Federal Circuit Arguments